tylermercer/personal-website/src/en/posts/software/partytown-cloudflare-analytics.md

 First off, install `@builder.io/partytown` using NPM or your package manager of choice.
 This package includes a script that we'll need to inline in our page.

-To access the Partytown script source from within your site's templating, you can add it as global data.
+To access the Partytown script source from within your site's templating in Eleventy, you can add it as global data.
 In your site's `_data` folder, create a [JS data file](https://www.11ty.dev/docs/data-js/) called `partytown.js`, with the following contents: